Matchstic/libwidgetinfo/lib/Middleware/README.md

 ## Introduction

-The Widget API aims to be a combination of all previous attempts to bridge iOS and JavaScript-based widgets.
+The Xen HTML API aims to be a combination of all previous attempts to bridge iOS and JavaScript-based widgets.

 In all widgets, you have access to the `api` object in the global namespace.
-This serves as entrypoint to the Widget API, making access to it simple.
+This serves as entrypoint to the Xen HTML API, making access to it simple.

 ### Syntax

-The Widget API provides two approaches for interaction: **[Inline](additional-documentation/syntax:-inline-data.html)**, and **[Callback-based](additional-documentation/syntax:-callback-based.html)**.
+The Xen HTML API provides two approaches for interaction: **[Inline](additional-documentation/syntax:-inline-data.html)**, and **[Callback-based](additional-documentation/syntax:-callback-based.html)**.

 Both can be used interchangably inside the same widget.